Principal Investigator

 Katy Trampel

-• Katy Trampel is a first-year biomedical engineering doctoral student.
+• Katy Trampel is a third-year biomedical engineering doctoral student.
 In September 2019, she began working in the Efimov Lab as an undergraduate researcher.
 She has worked on several projects with Dr. Sharon George.
 For the cardiac metabolism project, they are working on creating a chamber-specific metabolic profile of the human heart.
 On the exercise project, she is studying the electrical and structural effects of moderate endurance exercise on mice hearts.
 For the cardiac oncology project, she is studying the effects of doxorubicin on the heart and the roles of different isoforms of the p38 stress signaling pathway.
 She is looking forward to continuing her studies at the Efimov Lab at Northwestern University.

 Education: